Search

 • This contract can store any token.

-Contract that maintains ownership of all contracts and assets, owned by the DAO.
+Contract that maintains ownership DAO-controlled assets and contracts.
 Its token weight does not count towards the DAO quorum.

 • Roles: